Kay-the-Programmer/kytriq-official/README.md

 - Orders

 When the server starts for the first time, it will automatically seed the database with initial data if the collections are empty.

+## Frontend-Backend Integration

+The application features a full integration between the frontend and backend:

+1. **API Services**: The frontend uses dedicated API service modules in `services/api.ts` to communicate with the backend.

+2. **Context Providers**: The application uses React Context (in `contexts/ContentContext.tsx`) to manage state and handle API calls, making data available throughout the application.

+3. **Authentication Flow**: User authentication is handled through JWT tokens, with the token stored in localStorage and included in API requests.

+4. **Data Flow**:
+   - When the application loads, it fetches data from the backend API
+   - User actions (adding to cart, placing orders, etc.) trigger API calls to update the backend
+   - Admin actions (creating/editing products, etc.) are persisted to the database

+To verify the integration is working correctly:

+1. Start both servers using `npm start`
+2. Open the application in your browser
+3. Verify that products, software, blog posts, etc. are displayed (these are fetched from the backend)
+4. Try logging in with the admin credentials to access protected features
+5. Make changes in the admin interface and verify they persist after refreshing the page

 ### Security Features